Eurozone unemployment spike held down by support schemes

 Virus cases have risen in Spain, France and Germany in recent days, raising fears of a further wave of restrictions on gatherings and activity.

 A further sign of weakness in the eurozone economy was evident in August inflation figures showing consumer prices falling by 0.2% from the year before.
 The negative reading was down from a 0.4% increase in July.
-Analysts attributed some of the drop to the late timing of summer sales in France and Italy.
+Analysts attributed some of the drop to the late timing of summer sales in France and Italy and to a cut in sales taxes paid on consumer purchases in Germany.

 The European Central Bank is pumping 1.35 trillion euros ($1.6 trillion) in newly printed money into the economy through bond purchases, a step aimed at pushing up inflation to more normal levels and supporting the recovery.
 ECB officials have said the bank intends to use the full amount due to the bank’s baseline expectation for a very subdued inflation outlook.